Indian Frankincense (Boswellia Serrata): The Complete Guide to Its Unique Therapeutic Properties

 Skin and Wound Care Traditions

-Traditional practitioners recognized Indian frankincense as valuable for supporting healthy skin and normal wound healing processes.
+Traditional practitioners recognized Indian frankincense as valuable for supporting healthy skin and normal wound soothing processes.
 These applications took advantage of both the resin's aromatic and purported protective properties.

 Traditional Skin Care Methods